NijilChandran/mkdocs_wrapper/README.md

 # mkdocs_wrapper
-View markdown files on a browser with one click.
-Wrapper for mkdocs Tested only on Windows.
-Might need minor tweeks to make it work on \*nix based OS.
+- View markdown files on a browser with one click.
+- Wrapper for mkdocs is tested only on Windows.
+- Might need minor tweeks to make it work on \*nix based OS.

 [Mkdocs](https://www.mkdocs.org/) renders all your markdown (.md) files on a browser.
 This wrapper for mkdocs does two things that can simplify how you use mkdocs on a windows computer.